 Instead, a claim cannot be made until 20 years after the owner’s disability has been lifted (either they come of age, regain competency, or are released from prison).

-In Idaho, you must file a lawsuit against a squatter called ‘forcible detainer’ if you want them removed.
-This can be filed when someone either takes possession of the land by force or threat or takes possession of the land while the owner is absent and refuses to leave once they return.
+In Idaho, true owners must file a lawsuit against a squatter called ‘forcible detainer’.
+This can be filed when someone either takes possession of the land by force or threat or takes possession of the land while the owner is absent and refuses to leave.

 The first step to filing a forcible detainer suit is to send the squatter an eviction notice.
-All eviction notices in Idaho are three-day notices, and you can issue one for nonpayment of rent, a violation of the rental agreement, or damages to the building.
+Most eviction notices in Idaho are three-day notices except for holdover tenants which is a 30-Day Notice to Quit.
+The owner can issue an eviction notice for nonpayment of rent, no lease or end of lease agreement, violations of the lease, committing waste, or for illegal activity.

-After this notice has been served, Idaho Code Section 6-310(4) requires that the Court schedule a trial within 72 hours.
+After this notice has been served, the Summons and Complaint must be served to the squatter 24 hours before the hearing and requires that the Court schedule a trial within 72 hours of the Complaint filing.
 At the trial, the burden of proof is on the landowner.
 They must prove that:

 Tips for Protecting Yourself from Squatters in Idaho